qqpann/hugo-primer/exampleSite/content/_index.md

 Use the `exampleSite` as a reference, or copy to quick satart.

 As you navicate through the exampleSite menu,
-"About" and "Basic Example" contents are from hugoBasicExample provided by hugo.
+"About" and "Blog Example" contents are from hugoBasicExample provided by hugo.

 "Hugo-Primer" is provided by hugo-primer.
 And all of them are optimized to demonstrate how to use hugo-primer.